 - This is an one-year scholarship.
 An CySP scholar can reapply for the second year CySP scholarship and will be given first priority over new applicants as long as they meet the CySP requirements.
 Funding amounts will be pro-rated for returning Cyber scholars requesting less than a full year of support.

 - Announce and promote the CySP program to UCF students

-- Review UCF student applications after February 1, 2023 student application deadline.
+- Review UCF student applications after February 1, 2024 application deadline.
 Provide review statement about each student, and indicate one of three levels of recommendation to DoD by February 28, 2023

 - Final review and recruitment of CySP scholars are conducted by DoD, not by UCF faculty team